-The Cluster Headache Competence Center at the Kiel Pain Clinic and the Federal Association of Cluster Headache Self-Help Groups (CSG) eV held events on August 10th and 11th, 2012 at the Kiel Pain Clinic, Heikendorfer Weg 9-27, 24149 Kiel, as part of the 3rd Kiel Cluster Headache Days under the title Cluster Headache Baltic Sea Conference is a current one
+The Cluster Headache Competence Center at the Kiel Pain Clinic and the Federal Association of Cluster Headache Self-Help Groups (CSG) eV a conference entitled Cluster Headache Baltic Sea Conference on August 10th and 11th, 2012 at the Kiel Pain Clinic, Heikendorfer Weg 9-27, 24149 Kiel, as part of the 3rd Kiel Cluster Headache Days.

 Cluster Headache Academy 2012

 This year's focus was on current neurostimulation procedures and their comparison with conventional treatment.
-These procedures were discussed both from the perspective of patients treated with these methods and from the perspective of specialists.
-Patients and interested doctors should be informed first-hand about the new treatment methods at CKS/TAK so that they can form their own opinion.
+These procedures were discussed from the perspective of both patients treated with these methods and specialists.
+Patients and interested physicians were to be informed firsthand about the new treatment methods for CKS/TAK so they could form their own opinions.
 The event was organized as a patient academy.
-The methods are first explained by a specialist.
-Treated patients then reported on their individual experiences.
-This was followed by a panel discussion on the method presented.
+A specialist would first explain the methods.
+Then, patients who had been treated would share their individual experiences.
+This was followed by a panel discussion on each presented method.

 Press review: